-• If you miss the deadline for contacting the Quality Improvement Organization, and you still wish to file an appeal, you must make an appeal directly to us instead.
-For details about this other way to make your appeal, see Section 9.5 of this chapter.
+If you miss the deadline for contacting the Quality Improvement Organization, and you still wish to file an appeal, you must make an appeal directly to us instead.
+For details about this other way to make your appeal, see Section 8.5.